xpeppers/string-calculator-kata/README.md

 ### Step 6: ignore big numbers
 Numbers bigger than 1000 should be ignored, so adding 2 + 1001  = 2

+---

+## Part 2: interact with external systems

+### Add logging

+Add Logging Abilities to your new String Calculator (to an **`ILogger.Write()`**) interface (you will need a mock).
+Every time you call **`Add()`**, the sum result will be logged to the logger.

+When calling **`Add()`** and the logger throws an exception, the string calculator should notify an `IWebservice` of some kind that logging has failed with the message from the logger's exception (you will need a mock and a stub).

+### A More Difficult Variation of the Kata

+Create a program (test first) that uses string calculator, which the user can invoke through the terminal / console by calling **`scalc '1,2,3'`** and will output the following line before exiting: **`"The result is 6"`**.
+Note that `scalc` is the name of the app executable.

+Then, instead of exiting after the first result, the program will ask the user for **`"another input please"`** and print the result of the new user input out as well, until the user gives no input and just press enter (i.e. empty string): in that case it will exit.

+---

 ## General requirements
 - Use whatever language and frameworks you want.
 Use something that you know well.
 - Provide a README with instructions on how to compile and run the application.